1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

-My work is simple and flat and reminds to 50-60’s ads posters mixed with minimalistic and graphic composition.
+My work is simple and flat and reminds me of 50-60’s ads posters mixed with minimalistic and graphic composition.
 A friend of mine called it pop-surrealistic and I love this definition.
-With my style I like to try and create colorful, bold, playful illustrations whilst taking care to consider the interaction and emotions of the people I’m illustrating.
+With my style, I like to try and create colorful, bold, playful illustrations whilst taking care to consider the interaction and emotions of the people I’m illustrating.

 3. What is your favourite medium and why?

 My favourite medium is the digital one.
-It gives you the opportunity to mix and manipulate different medias quickly.
+It gives you the opportunity to mix and manipulate different media quickly.